 Elevation: 9,311 ft

-This peak is found on pages 365 to 366.
+Climbing and access information is on Pages 365-366 of the book.
 Matt Durrant provided the peak description and access and route article found below below.
 Below Matt’s article you will find Livingston Douglas’ 2018 route descriptions.
 USGS Paris Peak.
 Updated October 2018

 Bloomington Peak by Matt Durrant

 Bloomington Peak is a large conical mountain just east of the crest of the Idaho portion of the Bear River Range.
 It is located about nine miles west of the small town of Bloomington, Idaho and sits at the head of Bloomington Canyon.
 It forms the divide between the South Fork and Middle Fork of the canyon.
 Bloomington Peak offers exceptional views of the entire Bear River Range with every major peak visible except for Logan Peak in Utah.
 It has the best view of Paris Peak and also offers an amazing view of Bloomington Lake and Saint Charles Mountain, which are on the opposite side of Bloomington Canyon.

 Although this peak is not technically difficult, it offers a rewarding and beautiful climb.
 All approaches are relatively smooth except for the north side, which is nearly vertical in some places and offers a series of cliff bands and rugged rock.
 There is a large cirque at the base of the north side.
 Climbing from this direction could offer many more challenges and could border on a Class 3 climb in some places.
 The most feasible route would be from the south.
 There is no trail and the brush is quite thick in some places so it will be a bushwhack from any direction.
 The base of the mountain is at about 8,000 feet from all directions, so there is a little more than 1,300 feet of elevation gain in less than a mile.